Let's end the stigma.

 Safe spaces and injection sites

 Narcan is used to treat a opioid overdose in an emergency situation.
 It works by blocking the effects of opioids in your body.
 It won’t have any side effects on someone who doesn’t need it, so there’s no need to hesitate.
 It’s 93.5% effective.
 (Data from emergency medical services Massachusetts) It has no addictive properties and it’s been proven to work.
 Many like to argue that this also encourages drug use, but statistically, it doesn't.
 It only saves lives.
+You can find Narcan and even learn how to use it in the links provided above.

 XtinaDC.com cares about our community and wants to help.
 I've decided to collaborate with a nonprofit "End Overdose".
 Please take time out of your day to read about the importance of ending the overdose epidemic and what you can do to help.
 End Overdose is a nonprofit for certified Naloxone training, fentanyl test strips, and in person professional professional trainings.
-I'm so happy we're collaborating because they've helped so many and continue to raise the bar for harm reduction and awareness.
+I'm extremely happy to announce that we're collaborating because they've helped so many and continue to raise the bar for harm reduction and awareness.
 Click on the links below.

 I've lost a loved one to an overdose.
 I wasn't able to help him at the time and wasn't educated on this topic.
 I look back with regret, but hope that I can do something to help others.
 Rest in peace KG.
 I'm doing this for you.